 What worries him, however, is the choice of shops.

-Criticism, though fierce, has not halted the plans: construction work will start soon and the restaurant should be open "by the end of the year," Mcdonald's said.
+Criticism, though fierce, has not been successful: the construction work will start soon and the restaurant should be open "by the end of the year."

-The menu will also very likely stay the same.
+In spite of its location, the menu will very likely stay the same.
 "McDonald's functions the same way in all of France, so there will probably be no special menus," the spokeswoman said.